chirag-2000/Todo-flask/README.md

 This application is built on flask, SQLAlchemy and Mysqlite databse is used ,where you can to add tasks ,update tasks or even delete it.

-This application is hosted on a cloud platorm known as Heroku.
+This application is hosted on a cloud platorm Heroku.